-(2) Annualized Base Rent is based upon actual rents due as of December 31, 2017, determined using GAAP including CAM reimbursements.
+- (1) Annualized Base Rent divided by the percentage occupied divided by rentable square feet. - (2) Annualized Base Rent is based upon actual rents due as of December 31, 2018, determined using GAAP including CAM reimbursements. - (3) Morena Office Center was classified as Held for Sale as of December 31, 2018 and sold on January 15, 2019.